USS Saratoga (CV-3): Armament

 The Navy's Bureau of Construction and Repair was not convinced when the class was being designed that aircraft could effectively substitute as armament for a warship, especially at night or in bad weather that would prevent air operations.
 Thus the carriers' design included a substantial gun battery of eight 55-caliber Mk 9 eight-inch guns in four twin gun turrets.
 These turrets were mounted above the flight deck on the starboard side, two before the superstructure, and two behind the funnel, numbered I to IV from bow to stern.
 In theory the guns could fire to both sides, but it is probable that firing them to port would have damaged the flight deck.
 They could be depressed to −5° and elevated to +41°.

 The ship's heavy anti-aircraft (AA) armament consisted of twelve 25-caliber Mk 10 five-inch guns which were mounted on single mounts, three each fitted on sponsons on each side of the bow and stern.
 No light AA guns were initially mounted on Saratoga, but two twin .50-caliber (12.7 mm) machine gun mounts were installed in 1929.
 They were unsuccessful, but only the mount on the roof of Turret II was replaced by two .50-caliber (12.7 mm) machine guns by 1934.
-During the ship's August 1941 overhaul, four 50-caliber Mk 10 three-inch AA guns were installed in the corner platforms.
+During the ship's August 1941 overhaul, four 3-inch/50-caliber Mk 10 AA guns were installed in the corner platforms.
 Another three-inch gun was added on the roof of the deckhouse between the funnel and the island.
 In addition, a number of .50-caliber machine guns were added on platforms mounted on her superstructure.
-The three-inch guns were just interim weapons until the quadruple 1.1-inch gun mount could be fielded, which occurred during a brief refit at the Bremerton Navy Yard in late November 1941.
+The three-inch guns were just interim weapons until the quadruple 1.1-inch/75-caliber gun mount could be fielded, which occurred during a brief refit at the Bremerton Navy Yard in late November 1941.